anthonykulis/intern-kata/README.md

 ## Expectations
 You are expected to properly build out the React/Redux flow, meaning the proper logic is in the proper parts of the flow (action -> reducer -> store -> ui).
 Remember, inside the UI putting code in proper places matter as well.
 Use the redux tools effectively and properly.

 You are also expected to write code.
 Avoid copy and pasting.
 I will be looking for copy paste in my evaluation.
 You may however use any existing code as reference material.

+Finally, you are expected to commit each day until the project is finished.
+Make sure you commits are logical and granular.
+Make sure I am tagged some how.
+Feel free to do PRs on your fork of this and make me a reviewer for the PR.
+You do not need to tag me on each commit when you do this because github will notify me of the PR when you put me on as a review.

 ## Evaluation
 You will be evaluated on the proper logic of code residing in the proper spots of the React/Redux flow and in the proper spots of the React component lifecyle.